viamarte/faststore-redirect/docs/README.md

 # Redirect to Faststore App

-App to redirect users in the store framework environment to faststore
+IO Pixel app to redirect users in the store framework environment to faststore

 ## In order to use this app, you have to set the URL of the Faststore store.
 In onder to do that, you have to: